Lumi-supercomputer/lumi-userguide/docs/computing/softwarestacks.md

     For Python we offer [Container Wrapper][containerwrapper] (module ``lumi-container-wrapper``) which can be used to install packages on top of the ``cray-python`` module using ``pip``, or to create a Conda installation.
-    Note that packages that cone that way as binaries may not be properly optimized for the hardware of LUMI, and it is rather likely that MPI libraries installed that way will not function well on LUMI.
+    Note that packages that ``pip`` or conda install from binaries may not be properly optimized for the hardware of LUMI, and it is rather likely that MPI libraries installed that way will not function well on LUMI, certainly when they use MPI.

 ??? info "Installing software with Conda"